 New Activities for Chocolatissimo 2017

-You will find several new activities and events planned for Chocolatissimo 2017.
-First, 10 of the chocolate bars — one from each chocolatier — have a gold vreneli (Swiss coin) hidden inside of them valued at CHF 200.
-Also, there is an “App Chocolatissimo” (in French and German) that has the full program of events, as well as a “Rallye” — a 30-minute walking tour that takes you to four chocolatiers located in Neuchâtel’s city center.
+You will find several new activities and events planned for 2017.
+First, 10 of the chocolate bars — one from each chocolatier — have a gold vreneli (Swiss coin) hidden inside them.
+Each gold coin has a value of CHF 200.
+Also, check out the “App Chocolatissimo” (in French and German).
+It has the full program of events, as well as a “Rallye.”
+This 30-minute walking tour takes you to four chocolatiers located in Neuchâtel’s city center.
 The “Rallye” feature of the app will be available during the festival — from November 4 to 12, 2017.

 As in years past, Chocolatissimo 2017 will feature demonstrations, dégustations and workshops.
 Students from the Centre professionnel du Littoral neuchâtelois (CPLN) will also have their chocolate sculptures on display.

-Please note: During the week of Chocolatissimo, all the participating chocolatiers will be offering 10 percent off their regular assortment of chocolate in their shops.
+Please note: During Chocolatissimo, all the participating chocolatiers will offer 10 percent off their regular assortment of chocolate.

 For more information:

 - Chocolatissimo 2017, from November 4-12, 2017: Schedule of events (pdf).